Extremal exponents of random products of conservative diffeomorphisms: Introduction

 Let $(\bar{f},A)$ be a random linear cocycle.
 When $\log^+ \|A^{\pm 1}\|$ are both $\bar{\mu}$-integrable functions, by Furstenberg-Kesten theorem (see~\cite{Via14}) there are real numbers $\lambda_-(A) \leq \lambda_+(A)$, called \emph{extremal Lyapunov exponent of $(\bar{f},A)$}, such that

 for $\bar{\mu}$-almost every $\bar{x}\in\bar{X}$.
-An \emph{invariant principle} is an statement on the rigidity of the projective invariant measure under the assumption of the coincidence of extremal Lyapunov exponents.
-As a consequence of an invariant principle of Ledrappier~\cite{Le86} (see also~\cite{C90,Via14}) and the classification of invariant measure obtained in Theorem~\ref{main-cocycle}, we will get the following:
+An \emph{invariance principle} is an statement on the rigidity of the projective invariant measure under the assumption of the coincidence of extremal Lyapunov exponents.
+As a consequence of an invariance principle of Ledrappier~\cite{Le86} (see also~\cite{C90,Via14}) and the classification of invariant measure obtained in Theorem~\ref{main-cocycle}, we will get the following:

 \begin{mainthm} Let $(\bar{f},A)$ be a random $\mathrm{GL}(d)$-valued cocycle satisfying the integral conditions.
-If $\lambda_-(A)=\lambda_+(A)$ then there is a random linear cocycle $(\bar{f},B)$ cohomologous to $(\bar{f},A)$ and a probability measure $\nu$ on $\mathbb{P}(\mathbb{R}^d)$ such that $B_i(x)\nu=\nu$ for $p$-almost every $i\in Y$ and $\mu$-almost every $x\in X$. \end{mainthm}
+If $\lambda_-(A)=\lambda_+(A)$, then there is a random linear cocycle $(\bar{f},B)$ cohomologous to $(\bar{f},A)$ and a probability measure $\nu$ on $\mathbb{P}(\mathbb{R}^d)$ such that $B_i(x)\nu=\nu$ for $p$-almost every $i\in Y$ and $\mu$-almost every $x\in X$. \end{mainthm}

 \begin{rem} In Theorem~\ref{main-cocycle} and~\ref{thm3} the random $\mathrm{GL}(d)$-valued cocycles $(\bar{f},A)$ and $(\bar{f},B)$ are cohomologous by means of a measurable function $P: X\to \mathrm{SL}^\pm(d)$.
 Here $\mathrm{SL}^\pm(d)$ denotes the group of $d\times d$ matrices with determinant $\pm 1$. \end{rem}